 The winner for best Skillshare alternative: Mighty Networks

 When you choose Mighty Networks you’re not only choosing the most cost-effective option of the bunch.
-You’re also investing in a platform that grows with you: Each new member that joins your online course or online community is providing additional value to your members.
-While Kajabi and Thinkific both are doing solid work in their own spaces, Mighty Networks is clearly the best choice.
+You’re also investing in a platform that grows with you: Each new member that joins your online course or online community provides additional value to your members.
+While Kajabi,Thinkific, and the other platforms are doing solid work in their own spaces, Mighty Networks is clearly the best choice.

 Wrap it up already!